Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 * Information about Generated shapes.

 The History is filled basing on the result of the operation.
 History cannot return any shapes not contained in the result.
-Thus, if the result of the operation is empty shape, all input shapes will be considered as Deleted and none will have Modified and Generated shapes.
+If the result of the operation is an empty shape, all input shapes will be considered as Deleted and none will have Modified and Generated shapes.

 The history information can be accessed by the API methods:
 * *Standard_Boolean IsDeleted(const TopoDS_Shape& theS)* - to check if the shape has been Deleted during the operation;